cyclr/docs/pages/v2/05-application-connectors/information/five9-information.md

 ## Managing sessions

-The Five9 connector requires a session to be active to make requests to the API.
+The Five9 connector needs a session to be active for you to make requests to the API.
 This session is a connection between Cyclr and the Five9 API.
 You can only have one active session per account.
-The session will time out if you do not make a request to the API within a specified time period.
+The session times out if you don't make a request to the API within a specified time period.

 ### Create a session

-Create a session by using the **Sessions > Set Session Parameters** method.
+Create a session by using the **Sessions** > **Set Session Parameters** method.
 The **Rolling Period** and **Statistics Range** parameters define how statistics are returned from the API for requests in the session.
 The time out duration is defined by the **Idle Time Out** parameter, this will default to `180` seconds if not set.

-If a session is already active when this method is called, the already active session will be updated with a new session with the set parameters.
-If no session is active when this method is called, a new session will be started.
+If a session is already active when this method is called, the already active session updates with a new session with the set parameters.
+If no session is active when this method is called, a new session starts.

 ### Check session status

-Check the status of a session by using the **Sessions > List Session Parameters** method.
-When placed in a cycle, this method has true/false exits that will reflect the status of the current session:
+Check the status of a session by using the **Sessions** > **List Session Parameters** method.
+When placed in a cycle, this method has true/false exits that reflect the status of the current session:

-- If there is an active session, the method will return the session parameters and exit through the true exit.
+*  If there is an active session, the method returns the session parameters and exits through the true exit.

-- If there is no active session, the method will exit through the false exit.
+*  If there is no active session, the method exits through the false exit.

 ### Maintain a session